 Going back to the summer of 1984, I spent dozens of hours holed up in the basement of my parent’s house with my friend Petey.
 Together, Petey and I were building the world’s biggest and more impressive train set.
 And it was amazing to our young eyes.

 It had two sets of track, two mountains, a gravel airport, a river, a small pond, a stream, a waterfall, tunnels, a town, roads, trees and everything that would turn the make-believe world believable.
 In retrospect, we were ahead of our time.
 We were doing on a small scale what Miniature Wonderland would ultimately perfect.

-Now, 32 years later, Miniature Wonderland has reached the apex of our childhood ambitions.
-Miniature Wonderland is quite simply the most amazing thing you will ever see.
+Now, 32 years later, someone else has reached the apex of our childhood ambitions.
+This is quite simply the most amazing thing you will ever see.
 This is the world’s largest model train set.
 And it’s still years away from final completion.

 The current model railway is massive and occupies several floors of a warehouse in the historic Speicherstadt district.
 There are over 65,000 feet of track, which is divided up into sections.
 These include several Germany sections (central Germany, Hamburg city, the fictitious city of Knuffingen and its airport), Austria, the United States, Scandinavia, Switzerland, and Italy.

 There are still several sections left in development before the project is completely finished around 2025: Monaco, England/Scotland, France, Ireland, and Benelux.

 While the scale of the railway is massive.
 The most impressive elements can be found in the miniature: a group of sunbathers at a lake splashing each other in the water, a parade in a German village with everyone in lederhosen, or Superman responding to an accident where a car went through a guardrail and nearly toppled over a cliff.